jpjpcs/42_born2beroot/README.md

 | 23. | Check all TCP and UDP.
 |     | `ss -tuln` or `ss -tunlp`                             | Lists all running TCP and UDP network connections                        |

+ ### Other commands:
+ - su | change to root/admin super user
+ - su - | go to root directory
+ - ip a | check ip
+ - sudo | means super user do.
+It gives permissions of other users to an user (for expl permissions of admin to another user)
+ - sudo systemctl poweroff | machine shutdown or sudo poweroff or sudo shutdown after installed sudo
+ - sudo systemctl status cron | verifies the status of cron
+ - sudo systemctl status ssh | verifies the status of ssh
+ - sudo systemctl status ufw | verifies the status of the firewall

  ### Compare the signature:
 - Create the signature: `shasum born2beroot.vdi`